bovirus/adbtools2/README.md

 and jefferson (https://github.com/sviehb/jefferson) firmware extraction tools.

-The file `backup-conf.sh` has been the main information source to build these tools.
+The file `/usr/sbin/backup-conf.sh` has been the main information source to build these tools.

+To become root the main source of information has been the clish configuration files (the normal clish configuragion file `/etc/clish/startup.xml` and factory mode configuration file `/etc/clish/prod/startup.xml`) and startup scripts in `/etc/init.d`, especially `/etc/init.d/services.sh`.

 ## YAPL file structure